Trisophic-Union/Core-Documents/Constitution/Constitution.md

 - Major budgets such as a yearly budget concerning the entire union must still be discussed with the Major Congress.

 ***Corruption Report***
-- Can ignitiate an investigation on Union Politicians if corrution or legal breaches are suspected
+- Can initiate an investigation on Union Politicians if corruption or legal breaches are suspected
-- If needed, the custodium can be called at any time to support investigation.
+- If needed, the custodium can be called at any time to support the investigation.
-- If a corruption report is done to a member(s) of the penuncum, then only the custodium is allowed to take actions.
+- If a corruption report is done to a member(s) of the Penuncum, then only the custodium is allowed to take actions.

 ##### Rules

-1. Anonimous Actions
+1. Anonymous Actions
-All actions taken by the penicium are anonmimized to avoid deliberate targeting of an individual for financial or political gain, along with prevetning corruption.
+All actions taken by the Penicium are anonymized to avoid deliberate targeting of an individual for financial or political gain, along with preventing corruption.
-2. Shared Respondsibility
+2. Shared Responsibility
-As a counter balence to "Anonimous Actions", all pecunians are respondsible for each others actions, both positive and negative.
-In essecanse, this means that everyone operates as the same entity to talk to.
+As a counter balance to "Anonymous Actions", all Pecunians are responsible for each other's actions, both positive and negative.
+In essence, this means that everyone operates as the same entity to talk to.
 3. Complete Neutrality
-To become a candidate of the Pecunium, you must have neutral stance towards politics.
+To become a candidate of the Pecunium, you must have a neutral stance towards politics.
 (Neutral can be defined, as not benefiting a particular group or individual, but to take in account all views and data and take the smartest action.
 This means call  - Aerarians are selected according to the SEP among qualified financial professionals, prioritizing candidates with supervisory or central-banking experience.
-  - Panel sizes mirror the Pecunium with nAerarium = nPecunium - 1 (or as otherwise set by NLSP rules). ing out when something is clearly stupid or mean't to benefit a group, even if unintentional.
-You can still have your own views and affliations but your actiosn must be neutral)
+  - Panel sizes mirror the Pecunium with nAerarium = nPecunium - 1 (or as otherwise set by NLSP rules). ing out when something is clearly stupid or meant to benefit a group, even if unintentional.
+You can still have your own views and affiliations but your actions must be neutral)
   - The Pecunium shall not perform day-to-day management of banks or execute monetary policy instruments reserved to the aerarium.
   - Decisions requiring technical central-banking operations are made in coordination with the aerarium and documented in public reports.

 #### Aerarium

-The Aerarium is the technocratic chamber of the monetariate, composed of members (aerarians) with banking, monetary policy, and financial supervision experience.
+The Aerarium is the technocratic chamber of the Monetariate, composed of members (aerarians) with banking, monetary policy, and financial supervision experience.
 Its role is operational stewardship of monetary instruments, bank supervision, and technical fiscal advice.

 ##### Elections

 - Aerarians are chosen via the Subject Election Principal.
 - The "voters" are those institutions or individuals who hold capital (money) and want to work with the Union.
-- The "candidates" are proposed by the same capital holders, candidates get to choose what polices they support.
+- The "candidates" are proposed by the same capital holders, candidates get to choose what policies they support.

 ***Candidate Requirements***
-- Must have atleast taken a financial class and have presentable proof OR demonstrate enough knowledge in economics and/or financing.
+- Must have at least taken a financial class and have presentable proof OR demonstrate enough knowledge in economics and/or financing.

 ##### Membership